-- After typing, do not close that windows, but just open your worksheet and start typing the same data.
+- After typing, do not close that window, but just open your worksheet and start typing the same data.

 - You will notice the difference, now the column width will autofit according to the input data.

-- To save as the worksheet with the code enabled, go to save menu and click Excel Macro-Enabled Workbook option.
+- To save the worksheet with the code enabled, go to the save menu and click the Excel Macro-Enabled Workbook option.

 - You are done.